Chevindu/tegola-docs/docs_sample/creating-accounts/professional.md

 ## Step 3 - Personal details

-Fill out all the blanks with your personal details.
+Fill out all the fields with your details.
 Password length should be more than 6 characters.
-Once you complete the filling, click on the “Verify Email” button.
+Once you are done, click on “Verify Email”.
 This sends a 4 digit number to the given email address.
 Now check your emails,remember the 4 digit number and type it in the pop up window.

+!!! info
-For some reason if you didn’t get an email, kindly check your social and promotion tab and also in the spam folder.
-If you still couldn’t find the email you may click on the “Resend verification code” link in the pop up window.
+    If you don't see an email from us in your inbox, kindly check in the spam folder.
+If you are using Gmail, it might have landed on the "Social" or "Promotions" tabs as well.
+If you still couldn’t find the email, try clicking “Resend verification code” in the pop up window.

 If everything is fine, click on the “Verify Email” button.
-You’ll see a tick in front of your email address, if your email is verified.
+You’ll see a check mark (:material-check:) in front of your email address, if your email is verified.

-Now click on the “Next” button to go to the next step
+Click “Next” to go to the next step.

 ## Step 4 - Contact Details

-First add your working address here.
-It may be your residence or office address.
-You can add your address into 3 or 4 lines.
+You can add your workplace address here.
+It may be your residence or an office address.

-Then in google map view, drag and drop the green colour pin into your correct location.
-You can zoom in and out the map using plus and minus buttons in the bottom right corner of the map view.
-Once you pinned the location correctly tick on the check box “Above pinned location is correct”.
-Your location is taken if and only if the checkbox is ticked.
-You can leave the check box unticked if you don’t wish to add your map location to your profile.
+In the map view, drag and drop the green marker onto your location.
+You can zoom in and out of the map using plus (:material-plus:) and minus (:material-minus:) buttons in the bottom right corner of the map view.
+After pinning the location correctly, click on the checkbox “Above pinned location is correct”.
+Your location is taken into Tegola system if (and only if) that checkbox is ticked.
+You can leave the checkbox unticked if you don’t wish to add your location to your profile.

-Then select your working area from the drop down menu.
-First select the district and then select the city.
-This is used when the search results are filtered with location of a client.
+Then, select your working area from the drop-down menu.
+First select the district, and then the city.
+This is used to identify you, when search results are filtered by location.

 Then add your phone number.
-Input should be 10 numbers.
-Do not enter your phone number with the country cord (+94).
+Input length should be 10 digits.
+Please enter your phone number without the country code (+94).

-You can add a website link and your social media page or profile links here.
+You can add a website link and your social media links here.
 Add the full URL of the links as shown in the text boxes.
-Leave it if you don’t want to add.
+Leave them empty if you will.

-Once complete this step, click on “Next” button to move to the next step.
+Once this step is done, click on “Next” to move on.

 ## Step 5 - Your Qualifications

-Here’s the space to add your qualifications.
+This is the step to add your qualifications.

-To add your degree/degrees type the degree name in “type degree here” textbox and the usiversity in “type university here” text box.
-Then click on “+” icon.
-It only takes the data once you click on the “+” button.
-You can add more than one degrees if you have as the same method.
+To add your degree(s), type the degree name in “Type degree here” textbox and the university name in “Type university here” textbox.
+Then click on “:material-plus:” icon.
+System only reads the data once you click on the “:material-plus:” button.
+You can add more than one degree using the same procedure.
 A maximum of 4 degrees can be added.

-As the same you may add any other qualifications apart from your degree/s under “other qualifications: section.
+You may add any other qualifications apart from degree(s) under “Other qualifications" section.
 Maximum is 15 qualifications.

 Leave the qualification textboxes empty if you don’t want to add your qualifications.

-Next add your experience as a professional by years.
+Next add your experience as a professional, in years.

 Click “Next” for the next step.

 ## Step 6 - Tell us who you are

-If you want you can skip this step and fill it later after login into your account.
+You can skip this step and fill it later if you wish, after logging into your account.
 To skip, click on the “Skip” button without filling anything in text boxes.

 ### Cover statement

-A single sentence that describes all your hard work, concept styles or experience.
+A single sentence that describes all your work, concepts, styles or experience.
 This will also appear in profile search results.
-Length should be within 500 characters.
+Length should be less than 500 characters.

 ### Profile description

-Here’s the big part.
-You have been given 5000 characters to describe all about you, your talents, your concepts, awards, your journey and everything else.
+Story time!
+You are given 5000 characters to describe all about you, your talents, your concepts, awards, your journey and everything else.

 ### Special facts

-This is your space for your own uniqueness.
-You are privileged with 8 maximum of special facts with 80 characters each.
-After filling, click on the “+” button to add it, making the textbox empty for another input.
+This is the space for your uniqueness.
+You are given with 8 slots to mention special facts about you, with 80 characters each.
+After filling, click on the “:material-plus:” button to add it, making the textbox empty for another input.

 Click on the “Next” button once you complete this section.

 ## Step 7 - Select the services

-At the beginning you selected the categories you wish to provide your services.
-This step breaks the categories into subcategories.
+In the beginning, you selected the categories under which you provide your services.
+This step breaks those categories into subcategories.

-Select all the services you are confident to provide and click on the “Finish” button to finish creating your account.
+Select all the services you are confident in providing and click on the “Finish” button to finish creating your account.

-Then you’ll see a “CONGRATULATIONS” page.
-To login your account click on “log in to your account” button.
+If all goes well, you will see a “CONGRATULATIONS” page.
+To login, click on “Log in to your account” button.

 Insert your account credentials and click the “Sign in” button.
+Voila, you're in!

-Here’s your profile.
-But that’s not all.
-Complete your account by adding profile and cover pictures, the cover statement, profile description, special facts if you skipped the step when creating your profile.
+You just created your profile.
+But that’s just the beginning of the journey.
+Complete your account by adding profile and cover pictures, the cover statement, profile description and any special facts.

-Also you can add awards and your projects from your profile.
+You can also add awards and your projects to your profile.

 [Click here](/completing-profiles/features) for more information on completing your account.

-Good luck with your future career with tegola.lk
+Good luck on your future career with Tegola.lk :tada: